analucia8a/Learning-from-nature/about-me/README.md

+# 📁 About Me

-# Who is behind Planta y Diviértete?
+## Who is behind Planta y Diviértete?

 ***Welcome to the personal section of the project.***